LhyJason/UM-Stats507-HW/Final_Project/README.md

 The repository includes:

-- A data folder containing training data, test data, and prediction outputs.
+1. A data folder containing training data, test data, and prediction outputs.
-- A Graphs folder containing all figures used in the report, including categorical distributions, confusion matrices, model comparison plots, and the project workflow diagram.
+2. A Graphs folder containing all figures used in the report, including categorical distributions, confusion matrices, model comparison plots, and the project workflow diagram.
-- A notebooks folder containing:
-  - The main pipeline notebook for end-to-end processing and model training.
-  - A supplementary notebook for additional visualization.
+3. A notebooks folder containing: The main pipeline notebook for end-to-end processing and model training; A supplementary notebook for additional visualization.

 ## Environment Requirements